-Taxpayers who are at least 65 years old or totally and permanently disabled may currently take a \$2,000 decreasing modification for Public Employees' Retirement System benefits and a \$6,000 modification for senior citizens.
+Taxpayers who are eligible for the \$8,000 exclusion for those who at least 65 years old or totally and permanently disabled may currently take a \$6,000 exclusion for senior citizens or disabled persons and \$2,000 decreasing modification for any benefits from the West Virginia Public Employees' Retirement System.
 Without the decreasing modification for benefits from the West Virginia Public Employees' Retirement System, these Taxpayers would be eligible for the full \$8,000 senior citizen exclusion.